- Forms and Publications

 Health-e-cards (link is external) you can send to your contacts by email.

-- Camera-ready posters/flyers (link is external) and ones that you can modify to add your agency’s information.
+- Camera-ready posters and flyers (link is external), including ones you can modify to add your agency’s information.

-- Sample press release (link is external) that you can customize for your community.
+- Sample press release (link is external) you can customize for your community.

-- Newsletter article (link is external) for organizations’ publications, e.g., schools, PTAs.
+- Newsletter article (link is external) for schools, PTAs, and other organizations.

 Outreach Tools for New Lowered Action Level for Lead